 Our approach to religion is in the British progressive tradition: open minded and thoughtful, rooted firmly in our history but mindful of the times in which we live.
-We are fortunate to enjoy the guidance of Rabbi Jason Holtz, a liberal-minded and exciting leader and educator.
+We are fortunate to enjoy the guidance of Rabbi Jason Holtz, a progressive-minded and exciting leader and educator.

 Our community ethos is one of self-help and inclusivity.
 All members are invited to become involved, whatever their previous experience (or lack of it) in all aspects of synagogue life from administration and maintaining the fabric of the building to reading from Torah and everything in between